colouring-cities/colouring-core/etl/README.md

 Install GNU parallel, this is used to speed up loading bulk data.

-## Process and load Ordnance Survey data
+## Processing and loading Ordnance Survey data

 Move into the `etl` directory and set execute permission on all scripts.